 Exploring the Big Thicket

-Big Thicket National Preserve protects 113,121.96 acres of land and water spread over 7 counties in southeast Texas.
+Big Thicket National Preserve protects 113,114 acres of land and water spread over seven counties in southeast Texas.
 While public roads connect the units of the preserve, few roads lead into it; the best way to explore and experience this area is by foot or by boat.
 Approximately 40 miles of hiking trails and countless miles of creeks, bayous, and the Neches River wind through the Big Thicket.
-Most visitors come to walk, birdwatch, canoe, and kayak.
+Most people come to walk, birdwatch, canoe, and kayak.